What is Capacity Detail Data?

 All PPFs start with system required code.
 This code must be present for MCS to process the reports correctly.
 Click here and copy the code snippet as the first lines of the PPF file.

-Data sets define the data the report will be using.
+Data sets define the data the report will use.
 More than one data set can be defined.

-We will be using a data set that targets a specific test ID, known as detail data.
-So, copy the code below into the PPF below the system variables.
+This example uses a data set that targets a specific test ID, known as detail data.
+Copy the code below into the PPF below the system variables.

 var ppf_datasets = {